 All official European Union website addresses are in the europa.eu domain.See all EU institutions and bodies

 Oxygen concentrations during the summer-autumn months (July-October) are used as this period has the highest probability of oxygen depletion due to higher water temperatures.
-Results show that parts of the Baltic and Black seas suffer from oxygen depletion, with large areas exhibiting reduced oxygen concentrations (i.e., <6mg/l).
-For the period 2009-2019, 36% of the relative spatial area assessed in the Baltic Sea and 37.5% in the Black Sea showed dissolved oxygen (DO) concentrations less than 6mg/l.
-These areas mainly occur in the deeper water layers beneath the pycnocline.
-In the Mediterranean Sea, observations of oxygen depletion are quite localised, occurring mainly near the Balearic Islands and south of Cyprus.
-Almost 21% of the relative spatial area assessed in this region experienced reduced DO concentrations.
-The North-East Atlantic experiences some localised and short time periods of oxygen deficiency, with most observations occurring in the Greater North Sea (Figure 1).
-In this region, a combination of physical drivers and biological processes (organic matter supply through primary production) can lead to hypoxia .
+Results show that parts of the Baltic and Black seas suffer from oxygen depletion, with large areas exhibiting reduced dissolved oxygen (DO) concentrations (i.e., <6mg/l).
+For the period 2011-2022, 54% of the relative spatial area assessed in the Baltic Sea and 72% in the Black Sea showed DO concentrations less than 6mg/l (Figure 1).
+These areas mainly occur in the deeper, more dense water layers where the inflow or downward flux of oxygen is irregular or insufficient.